eirini-forks/cloud-storage-file-browser/README.md

+> This is a fork of [cloud-storage-file-browser](https://github.com/bashbaugh/cloud-storage-file-browser) meant to be used in the context of [this repo](https://github.com/eirini-forks/cfday-europe-2025)
+> Notable changes:
+> - Remove authentication for the sake of simplicity
+> - Make app consumable in Cloud Foundry
+>   - Add manifest for cf push
+>   - Add support for the VCAP_SERVICES env var
+> - Optimize app for fast cf push experience
 # GCP Storage File Browser

 A lightweight file management wrapper for Google Cloud Storage made with React.js and react-semantic-ui.
 Not better than the  official browser built into the GCP dashboard, but if you just need a simple UI to upload and download files to a storage bucket (perhaps one attached to the GCP CDN or Cloudflare) and don't need complex permissions or retention controls then this one loads faster and looks nicer, in my opinion.